wildabyss/Yumbox_Web_V2/README.md

 2. Source /application/database/build_database.sql
 3. Modify /application/database/create_user.sql for the webuser password.
 Source the script.
 4. Run composer on /composer.json
-5. Create /application/config/secret_config.php with the following:
+5. Create /application/config/secret_config.php with the following and fill in the values:

 ```php
 <?php